anaclumos/extracranial/Research/pages/BitTorrent.md

 - can understand and respond to our messages
 - has the file that we want, or at least knows what we're talking about
 - Therefore, it's essential to pipeline our requests to keep up with the constant pressure of some unfulfilled requests.
 This can increase the [[throughput]] of our connection by order of magnitude
-- Notably, I left out all the glue code, parsing, unit tests, and the boring parts that build character.
+- Notably, I left out all the glue code, parsing, unit tests, and the [[Boring Technologies|boring]] parts that build character.
 View my [full implementation](https://github.com/veggiedefender/torrent-client) if you're interested